xiaoyuxlu/edk2-staging/MpyTestFrameworkPkg/README.md

  3. Create a sub-directory for test scripts named `Scripts` under the `MpyTest` folder.
  4. Mount the media disk on the System Under Test (SUT) and boot the SUT to the UEFI shell.
  5. Enter the `MpyTest` directory and execute `startup.nsh` to run the MicroPython Test Framework for UEFI.

+NOTE: Not every platform includes the UEFI shell by default.
+Prior to Step 4, Using the following steps to create a bootable USB driver with UEFI Shell.

+ * Create the directory structure in the root of MPTF USB drive (`/efi/boot`).
+ * Download the binary UEFI Shell image ([`ShellBinPkg`](https://github.com/tianocore/edk2/tree/master/ShellBinPkg)) that matches the system architecture ([IA32 Shell Image](https://github.com/tianocore/edk2/blob/master/ShellBinPkg/UefiShell/Ia32/Shell.efi) / [x64 Shell Image](https://github.com/tianocore/edk2/blob/master/ShellBinPkg/UefiShell/X64/Shell.efi)]
+ * Rename the UEFI Shell file to `BootIA32.efi` or `Bootx64.efi` (depending on system architecture).
+ * Copy the renamed UEFI Shell to the `/efi/boot` directory on the USB drive.
+ * Change the following settings in BIOS setup:
+    * Enable boot from USB devices.
+    * Set USB device as the first priority in the boot order.
+    * Disable UEFI Secure Boot (UEFI Shell & MicroPython are not signed applications).
+ * Reboot to the USB drive (this will boot to UEFI Shell), then continue Step 4 in `Setup` (above).

 ## File Structure